Los Angeles with Kids - Hollywood Area

-- (website) - Recently renovated to the tune of $80 million, this wonderful observatory is better than ever for those with kids.
-Children of all ages will enjoy peering through the telescopes and older kids will certainly find the exhibits interesting as well.
+- Griffith Observatory - Children of all ages will enjoy peering through the telescopes and older kids will certainly find the exhibits interesting as well.
 The planetarium is state-of-the-art and perfect for those who aren't afraid of the dark; if your child doesn't like dark, it can be a bit intimidating in here and you may wind up with a screamer.
 With the renovations came improved stroller access and bigger and better bathrooms as well.
 Since 1935, visiting the observatory has been free.
 There is a charge, however, for the planetarium.

 - Museum of the American West - Perfect for cowboy lovers and especially suited to elementary school-aged kids, this museum - formerly the Gene Autry Museum - is also in Griffith Park.
 By far, the best part of the museum for kids is the McCormick Tribune Foundation Family Discovery Gallery, which houses a reconstruction of a 1930s house belonging to a Chinese family, including their adjacent Chinese restaurant.
 Kids will love playing with all the stuff in the house and serving food to their parents in the make-believe restaurant.
 The cowboy exhibits and pretty cool too, and visitors should be sure to stop at the Blue Screen Horse, where blue screen technology allows your child to see themselves riding off into the sunset.
 Good stroller access and low admission fee!